ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/elecstars-bluetooth-speaker.markdown

   \ speaker, up to 10 hours of music play!
 Bluetooth Speaker + Touch Lamp + Alarm\
   \ Clock + MP3 Player - All in 1!
 Listening to audio books in the bedroom at night,\
   \ or playing music while cooking, this product will go everywhere with you, and\
-  \ literally, brighten your everyday!</p>\r\n<p>Enter the form below for a chance\
+  \ literally, brighten your everyday!</p>\n<p>Enter the form below for a chance to\
-  \ to win and it could be coming home to you!
-Good luck!</p>"
+  \ win and it could be coming home to you!
+Good luck!</p>\n"
 entry-title: "Win Elecstars Bluetooth Speaker with Night Light!"
-entry-content: "Enter the draw to win Elecstars Bluetooth Speaker with Night Light\
+entry-content: "<p>Enter the draw to win Elecstars Bluetooth Speaker with Night Light\
-  \ by completing the form below before 23:59 on 23th of November 2018."
+  \ by completing the form below before 23:59 on 23th of November 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Julie H. who won the Elecstars Bluetooth Speaker\
   \ with Night Light!"